jarun/nnn/README.md

     - [zathura](https://pwmt.org/projects/zathura/) - pdf
     - vim - plain text
     - to add, remove recognized extensions in nnn, see [how to change file associations](#change-file-associations)
-  - If a file without any extension is a plain text file, it is opened in vi
+  - If a file without any extension is a plain text file, it is opened in EDITOR (fallback vi)
   - Set `NNN_FALLBACK_OPENER` as the fallback opener.
 E.g.:

         export NNN_FALLBACK_OPENER=xdg-open